-The Apple Watch hates people who sit down, so you hit this goal by standing up.
+The Apple Watch hates people who sit down, and it'll remind you of its hate 10 minutes before every hour.
 The good news is that you only need to stand for one minute in an hour to make the Apple Watch happy.
-Do that for 12 hours in a day, and you've hit the goal.
-The best thing?
-The Apple Watch will even bug you to make it happen.
+Do that for 12 hours in a day and you've hit the goal.

-And as of watchOS3, wheelchair users can now also receive 'Time to roll!' reminders in place of Stand reminders.
+Wheelchair users can also get in on the fun, receiving 'Time to roll!' reminders in place of Stand reminders.

-Each is represented by a coloured wheel, which you need to fill, and the app is accessible from the Apple Watch itself and the iPhone.
+Each is represented by a coloured wheel that you need to fill, and the app is accessible from the Apple Watch itself and the iPhone.

 Getting set up

-When you load the app for the first time you'll be asked to input your vital statistics, which hones the algorithm to your body.
+When you load the app for the first time you'll be asked to input your vital statistics, which hones watchOS' algorithms to your body.
 If you skipped this step for any reason, you can adjust the settings in the Apple Health section of the Watch app on your iPhone.

 Adjust your goals